Who Owns The Ring?

 Some states have altogether different rules.
 Contrary to the majority view above, certain states treat the gift of an engagement ring as a fully consummated, unconditional gift when it's given.
 In English, this means that if it's a gift, it's a gift.
 Since the marriage isn't considered a condition of the gift, you get to keep the ring even if the marriage doesn't happen.
 And in a strange twist on the modern trend above, in a handful of states, the person who breaks the engagement gets to keep the ring!

 If the marriage occurs, the gift is complete.
 Who has rights to the engagement ring if the marriage happens and is later dissolved?
 Under all the legal theories discussed above, once the marriage happens, the ring belongs to the recipient.
 As a general rule, an engagement ring is not an asset that is subject to equitable distribution in a divorce.
 It's yours.

 Gifts of other jewelry may be different.
 What about gifts of jewelry other than engagement rings?
 Again, the facts and circumstances will be at issue, but in most instances, these gifts won't be conditioned on your getting married the way an engagement ring is.
 If there isn't a condition to the gift, title to the item given transfers when the gift is made.
 In these cases, a gift is a gift.
 So even if the marriage doesn't occur, you get to keep these items.

 100% Satisfaction - If you're not satisfied with your payment, simply notify us within 14 days of payment, and we will return your item(s) free of charge†

-Price Match Guarantee - If you find a higher offer from an online competitor, we will match it!†
+Best Price Guarantee - If you receive a higher offer from an online competitor, we will beat it!†